google/tarpc/README.md

 Some other features of tarpc:
 - Pluggable transport: any type impling `Stream<Item = Request> + Sink<Response>` can be
   used as a transport to connect the client and server.
-- `Send + 'static` optional: if the transport doesn't require it, neither does tarpc!
+- `Send` optional: if the transport doesn't require it, neither does tarpc!
 - Cascading cancellation: dropping a request will send a cancellation message to the server.
   The server will cease any unfinished work on the request, subsequently cancelling any of its own requests, repeating for the entire chain of transitive dependencies.